 (b) the vehicles used are the property of that undertaking, or were bought by them on credit, or were made available to them under a long-term leasing contract and are driven by a member of the staff of the undertaking, by the undertaking itself, if it is natural person, or by personnel employed by or put at the disposal of the undertaking under contractual obligation.

-12. " International transport" means a journey undertaken by a vehicle, the point of departure of which is on the territory of one Contracting Party and the destination of which is on the territory of another Contracting Party or in a third country, or vice versa, as well as the movement of an empty vehicle in connection with the aforesaid journey.
+12. " International transport" means a journey undertaken by a vehicle, the point of departure of which is on the territory of one Contracting Party and the destination of which is on the territory of another Contracting Party or in a country, which is not a Contracting Party, or vice versa, as well as the movement of an empty vehicle in connection with the aforesaid journey.

-13. "A passenger service by road is said to be ‘in transit" in a particular country if it passes through the territory of that country in the course of a journey where the points of departure and destination are located in another country and if, unless otherwise authorized, no passengers are picked up or set down on the territory of the country passed through.
+13. "A passenger service by road is said to be ‘in transit" in a particular country if it passes through the territory of that country in the course of a journey where the points of departure and destination are located in another country.

 14. "National road passenger services carried out by non-resident carriers" (“cabotage”) mean the picking up and setting down of passengers within the same Contracting Party, in the course of a regular international service, in compliance with the provisions of this Agreement, provided that it is not the principal purpose of the service.